Generative AI Guidance for Researchers

 There is therefore one overriding principle, which applies to all staff, students, and researchers at the University: any use of generative AI tools must be accompanied by critical analysis and oversight on the part of the user.

-Further, the University’s position on the inappropriate use of AI in writing is clear: work that is not your own effort - in other words, work submitted that is the work of AI – does not meet crucial requirements for assessment or academic/research integrity.
+Further, the University’s position on the use of AI in writing is clear: work that is not your own effort or is without appropriately transparent acknowledgement of sources or tools used (e.g. work submitted that is the product of Generative AI) does not meet crucial requirements for assessment or academic/research integrity. ** Please note that updated guidance is available from UKRI in line with this statement**

 Implementation date |